awesome-algorand/awesome-algorand/README.md

 - [UlamLabs](https://www.ulam.io/software-services/smart-contract-audits) - A blockchain lab based in Poland, offering auditing services for Algorand smart contracts.
 - [Runtime Verification](https://runtimeverification.com/smartcontract) - Smart contract analysis and verification by the team who audited platforms like Algofi, FolksFinance, Yieldly and other prominent DeFi platforms in the ecosystem.
 - [Immunebytes](https://www.immunebytes.com) - Secure your Algorand Smart Contract with credible security auditing solutions.
 - [KudelskiSecurity](https://kudelskisecurity.com) - Move your blockchain project securely and successfully into production or onto mainnet.
-We’ll help you assess, design, customize, deploy and manage blockchain and digital ledger technology systems so you can confidently leverage security as a powerful differentiator in this dynamic market.
+Company can help you assess, design, customize, deploy and manage blockchain and digital ledger technology systems so you can confidently leverage security as a powerful differentiator in this dynamic market.

 ## Bridges